-- Check your plunger ball for leaks.
+- Check your flush valve (or flapper) for leaks.
 Place a couple of drops of food coloring in the tank and watch the bowl to see if the color is seeping in.
-If so, you need to check the ball and the gasket it controls to see where the leak is.
+If so, you need to check the valve and the refill tube to see where the leak is.

 - When replacing your old toilets, purchase the new water-saving models, which use as little as 1.6 gallons per flush.

 - Use a broom, not a hose, to clean driveways and sidewalks.

 - Have your children play in the sprinkler only when it’s time to water the lawn.

 - Don’t run the hose while washing your car.
 Clean the car with a bucket of soapy water and use the hose just to rinse it off.

 - Use covers to cut down on water evaporation from outdoor pools and hot tubs.

 - Check for hidden water leaks.
 How?
 Read your water meter at the start and end of a period of time when you use no water, such as while you’re away from home.